ray-project/kuberay/docs/guidance/pod-security.md

 The feature [Pod Security Admission](https://kubernetes.io/docs/concepts/security/pod-security-admission/) is firstly introduced in Kubernetes v1.22 (alpha) and becomes stable in Kubernetes v1.25.
-In addition, KubeRay currently supports Kubernetes from v1.19 to v1.24 (not sure about the status of v1.25).
+In addition, KubeRay currently supports Kubernetes from v1.19 to v1.24.
+(At the time of writing, we have not tested KubeRay with Kubernetes v1.25).
 Hence, I use **Kubernetes v1.24** in this step.

 # Step 2: Check the audit logs
 ```bash